 From 1993 to 2004, Tipton worked in roles of increasing responsibility at Durect Corporation, including that of senior vice president of biodegradable systems, chief operating officer, vice president of its wholly-owned subsidiary Southern BioSystems, and president of Birmingham Polymers.
 He was with Atrix Laboratories (now part of QLT Inc.) from 1988 until 1993, as manager of polymer science and senior polymer chemist.

-Tipton serves on multiple boards including the Economic Development Partnership of Alabama Foundation, the Birmingham Business Alliance Executive Board, Innovation Depot and the external advisory Board to both the School of Business and the Biomedical Engineering Department at University of Alabama at Birmingham (UAB).
+Tipton serves on multiple boards including Tuskegee University Board of Trustees, Economic Development Partnership of Alabama Foundation, the Birmingham Business Alliance Executive Board, Innovation Depot and the external advisory board to both the School of Business and the Biomedical Engineering Department at University of Alabama at Birmingham (UAB).
 His previous Executive Board Roles include President, Treasurer and Board Member of the Controlled Release Society, and Chairman and Board Member of Biotech Association of Alabama (BioAlabama).
 Board roles include the Society for Biomaterials, the American Institute of Medical and Biological Engineers, Southeastern Medical Device Association, TechBirmingham, the Birmingham Venture Club, and the corporate boards of Brookwood Pharmaceuticals and Southern BioSystems.